 Booker scores 40 as Suns end 76ers' unbeaten start

 "I feel fresh," Booker said.
-Sixers 6-foot-10 point guard Ben Simmons had a season-low six points while adding five rebounds, six assists and seven plus of the team's 11 steals.
-Six-foot-10 Baynes and 7-foot reserve Frank Kaminsky covered Simmons for the majority of the game.
+Sixers 6-foot-10 point guard Ben Simmons had a season-low six points while adding five rebounds, six assists and seven of the team's 11 steals.
+The six-foot-10 Baynes and 7-foot reserve Frank Kaminsky covered Simmons for the majority of the game.

 The Suns held the Sixers to 47.2 percent shooting.
 Phoenix has outshot its opponent in all seven games this season.
 Baynes has scored in double figures in a career-long six consecutive games and has made multiple 3-pointers in a career-long four straight games.
 He has received the bulk of the minutes while Deandre Ayton serves a 25-game suspension for a positive drug test.